-Marshrutka from Vanadzor leave for Dilijan hourly, starting at 8:00 until 15:30.
-The ride is about 45 minutes, and costs 500 AMD per person.
+Marshrutka also leave from Vanadzor for Dilijan every hour, starting at 8:00 until 15:30.
+The ride is about 45 minutes and costs 500 AMD per person.
 The marshrutka you need will ultimately be heading to Ijevan (1000 AMD), so just let the driver know that you want to get off at Dilijan.
-You will be dropped at or near the roundabout that doubles as bus station.
+You will be dropped at or near the roundabout that doubles as a bus station.

 We stayed at Art Guesthouse while in Dilijan, and hot damn we cannot recommend it more.
-This guesthouse is by far the most clean, professional, well run guesthouse we’ve encountered in our travels, and it was one of the cheapest options in Dilijan to sweeten the deal.
+This guesthouse is by far the cleanest, professional, well-run guesthouse we’ve encountered in our travels, and it was one of the cheapest options in Dilijan to sweeten the deal.
 You can book Art Guesthouse here.

 The rooms all have actual heating units and come with private bathrooms, towels and toiletries.
 There are multiple outdoor pagoda sorts of things where you can chill, with friends or alone.
 There’s a barbecue, multiple kitchens, unlimited coffee and tea, an indoor chilling room with a feast table, pillows, a hookah with free shisha, and a projector for movies.
 Oh, and sweet mountain views.
 The guesthouse is a bit of an uphill walk from the center, and hard to find, but we assure you, it’s worth it.

 We paid 14,500 AMD a night for a private double, though prices may rise a bit in the high season.

 - Green Garden Guesthouse: Run by a kind owner who freely shares his food and drinks, this is a relaxing place a bit out of the main town – Book Green Garden Guesthouse here.

 - Areguna Guesthouse: Offers spacious rooms and a warm welcome.
 The homecooked food is delicious too – Book Areguna Guesthouse here.